jasonray/jersey-starterkit/README.md

 1) Compile
 The project compiles using gradle.
 If you already have gradle installed, compile using:
 ```
-gradle war
+gradle build
 ```

-If you do not have gradle install, you can utilize the gradle wrapper included in the source
+If you do not have gradle installed, you can utilize the gradle wrapper included in the source
 ```
-./g war
+./gradlew war
 ```

-The war file is compile to: `build/libs/jersey-starterkit.war`
+The war file is compiled to: `build/libs/jersey-starterkit.war`

 2) Deploy the war file to web container.
 I've been using apache-tomcat [http://tomcat.apache.org], and typically copy the war to the tomcat webapps directory.
 On my machine: